 Cultural Development (Cultural Capital)

 To achieve the broadest range of cultural development, makingThe process of making or producing something.
 The making of meaning is a decisively integral component of art-making.
-Meaning-making in relation to the creation of... connections across subjects, connected with practice to promote awareness and enjoyment to inform, promote plurality, contextualise learning, work respectfully and make connections between all knowledge and information in:
+Meaning-making in relation to the creation of art serves a symbolic and practical purpose.
+On a symbolic level, the essence of meaning-making is highlighted when we encounter works of art that are of an abstract nature. connections across subjects, connected with practice to promote awareness and enjoyment to inform, promote plurality, contextualise learning, work respectfully and make connections between all knowledge and information in:

 - Art , Craft & Design